utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 If you define more than one scenario for the same endpoint stub, you can set one scenario as the default.
 When you make a call to the endpoint, the mock server will return a response based on the default scenario.

 1. Select **Mock Servers** in the sidebar, and then select a mock server.
-1. On the **Stubs** tab, under **Endpoint Stubs**, select the scenario you want to set as default.
+1. On the **Stubs** tab, under **Endpoint Stubs**, select the scenario you want to set as the default.
 1. Turn on the **Set as default** toggle.

 A checkmark appears next to the scenario to indicate it's the default for that endpoint stub.

 > You can also set a scenario as the default by hovering over it and selecting the checkmark icon.

-## Testing server responses
+## Testing an endpoint

-You can test a server response by using Postman to send a request to your mock server.
+You can test an endpoint by using Postman to send a request to your mock server.
+The mock server will return a response based on the scenario you select.

 1. Select **Mock Servers** in the sidebar, and then select a mock server.
-1. On the **Stubs** tab, under **Server Stubs**, select a server response.
+1. On the **Stubs** tab, under an endpoint stub, select a scenario.
-1. Select **Test Response**.
-Postman opens a new request with the URL of the mock server.
+1. Select **Test Endpoint**.
+Postman opens a new request with the URL of the mock server and the path defined in the scenario.
 1. Select **Send** to send the request.
 You can view the response and status code in the response pane.

 > If your mock server is private, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.